- Elnaz Navidi Mjd

 What is Canada's smallest national park?

-Georgian Bay Islands National Park, located within the world’s largest freshwater archipelago, is Canada’s smallest national park, covering just 14 square kilometres.
+Georgian Bay Islands National Park, located within the world’s largest freshwater archipelago, is Canada’s smallest national park, covering just 14 square kilometers.

 What is Canada's newest national park?